-Starting from 1 January 2022, Dexia will also be subject to additional guarantee fees under the prolongated state-guaranteed funding scheme (please refer to the section on funding below for further details on state-guaranteed debt).
-While the "normal fees", which are paid monthly to the guarantors under the current scheme will continue to be applied at a low 5 basis points of outstanding debt, the new scheme will consist of a deferred fee system which will gradually increase from 5 basis points (in 2022) to 135 basis points (in 2027).
+Starting from 1 January 2022, Dexia is subject to additional guarantee fees under the prolongated state-guaranteed funding scheme.
+While the "normal fees", which are paid monthly to the guarantors under the previous scheme continues to be applied at a low 5 basis points of outstanding debt, the new scheme also includes a deferred fee system which will gradually increase from 5 basis points (in 2022) to 135 basis points (in 2027).
 The deferred fees will only become payable upon two conditions being met simultaneously, including (1) the liquidation of DCL and (2) the withdrawal of its banking license.
 They will therefore not weigh on the group's liquidity during its run-off.
-However, this deferred charge will accrue in DCL's consolidated income statement - as per IFRS accouting rules - and will negatively impact its accounting equity.3 The group is currently discussing with the European Central Bank (ECB) the prudential treatment of the new scheme, in particular its impact on the bank's solvency ratios.
+However, this deferred charge will accrue in DCL's consolidated income statement - as per IFRS accounting rules - and will negatively impact both its accounting equity 4and regulatory solvency ratio.

-The pace of decline in operating costs will likely remain slow.
+While Dexia has been able to consistently reduce its operating costs by simplifying its international network and outsourcing some activities, the pace of decline will likely remain slow.
 Minimum investment is needed to maintain operating systems to be able to complete a runoff that will span more than ten years.
-Regulatory costs, including the contribution to the Single Resolution Fund, also weigh heavily on its profitability, representing around 32% of the bank's total operating expenses.
-Dexia group has been taking measures to adapt its infrastructure to the runoff management of its assets while minimising operational risks.4 These measures, together with the reduction of operations carried out outside the headquarters, will ultimately increase Dexia group's flexibility vis-a-vis its cost structure.
+Regulatory costs, including the contribution to the Single Resolution Fund, also weigh heavily on its profitability, representing around 24% of the bank's total operating expenses.
+Dexia group has been taking measures to adapt its infrastructure to the runoff management of its assets while minimising operational risks.
+These measures, together with the reduction of operations carried out outside the headquarters, will ultimately increase Dexia group's flexibility vis-a-vis its cost structure.